glouppe/info8002-large-scale-data-systems/lecture5.md

 - Assume a **perfect failure detector** (synchronous system).
 - Assume processes $1, ..., N$ form an ordered **hierarchy** as given by a $\text{rank}(p)$ function.
     - $\text{rank}(p)$ is a *unique* number between $1$ and $N$ (e.g., the pid).
-- Hierarchical consensus ensures that *the correct process with the lowest rank imposes its value* on all the other processes.
+- Hierarchical consensus ensures that the correct process with *the lowest rank imposes its value* on all the other processes.
     - If $p$ is correct and rank $1$, it imposes its values on all other processes by broadcasting its proposal.
     - If $p$ crashes immediately and $q$ is correct and rank 2, then it ensures that $q$'s proposal is decided.
     - The core of the algorithm addresses the case where $p$ is faulty but crashes after sending some of its proposal messages and $q$ is correct.
 - Hierarchical consensus works *in rounds*, with a rotating *leader*.
     - At round $i$, process $p$ with rank $i$ is the leader.
 It decides its proposal and broadcasts it to all processes.
     - All other processes that reach round $i$ wait before taking any actions, until they deliver this message or until they detect the crash of $p$.
+        - upon which processes move to the next round.

 ---